For a couple of months now I have been very VERY sensible about eating and consuming DRINK . . . all blown in one day of festivities.

 Perhaps it's all true.

 I did see a film at the cinema, when I was about eleven, about The Nazca lines in Peru: the immense patterns drawn on the Earth's surface that can really only be appreciated as forms of animals, etc, from the air.
 If anyone is really anticipating the arrival of a passing space vessel, there might be a better choice of bus stop, not rural France.

 And happy us.
 What a great few days, very aware of the lack of water around however.
 Could do with a wet spring.

-I did look in my diary for this time last year and we did have a similar episode of sun filled days...before a massive dump of snow squashed the over-optimistic almond blossom and nest builders.
+I looked in my diary for this time last year and we did have a similar episode of sun-filled days, before a massive dump of snow squashed the over-optimistic almond blossom and nest builders.
 Maybe not this year, hope not, the woodpile is rapidly reaching the sawdust and beetles level.

 Tuesday, 1 February 2011

-Just back from uk where weather was like here today, perhaps slightly more vile, only just...
+Just back from the UK where weather was like here today, perhaps slightly more vile, only just . . .

-On a Tuesday and Wednesday he loads up his ancient tan leather greek bag with music and heads to the MJC batiment in afore-mentioned town.
+On a Tuesday and Wednesday he loads up his ancient tan leather greek bag with music and heads to the MJC building in above-mentioned town.

-I like this building.
-It should really be on the outskirts of some mouldering Russian industrial town, an occasional venue for a vodka laced dance event... echoing concrete and David Lynch film set corridors.
-The 'caretaker' (odd word to use when describing the gentleman in question) has asked Mark many times not to stick posters on the wall of the 'music room', small dingy room with Dickension desks and matching dust, presumably as this could leave small grease marks on the ancient, grimy, cracked paintwork.
-He has also requested that the windows always remain closed so the piano cannot be heard especially between 12.00 and 2.00 p.m when he has his siesta.....!**?!**
+I like this edifice.
+It should really be on the outskirts of some mouldering Russian industrial town, an occasional venue for a vodka-laced dance event - echoing concrete and David Lynch film set corridors.
+The 'caretaker' (odd word to use when describing the gentleman in question) has asked Mark many times not to stick posters on the wall of the 'music room' - small dingy room with Dickensian desks and matching dust, presumably as this could leave small grease marks on the ancient, grimy, cracked paintwork.
+He has also requested that the windows always remain closed so the piano cannot be heard especially between 12.00 and 2.00 p.m when he has his siesta . . .